-For well over two thousand years, mathematics has been a part of the human search for understanding.
+For more than two thousand years, mathematics has been a part of the human search for understanding.
 Mathematical discoveries have come both from the attempt to describe the natural world and from the desire to arrive at a form of inescapable truth through careful reasoning that begins with a small set of self-evident assumptions.
 These remain fruitful and important motivations for mathematical thinking, but in the last century mathematics has been successfully applied to many other aspects of the human world: voting trends in politics, the dating of ancient artifacts, the analysis of automobile traffic patterns, and long-term strategies for the sustainable harvest of deciduous forests, to mention a few.
 Today, mathematics as a mode of thought and expression is more valuable than ever before.
 Learning to think in mathematical terms is an essential part of becoming a liberally educated person.

 Mathematics is an engaging field, rich in beauty, with powerful applications to other subjects.
 Thus we strive to ensure that Kenyon students encounter and learn to solve problems using a number of contrasting but complementary mathematical perspectives: continuous and discrete, algebraic and geometric, deterministic and stochastic, theoretical and applied.
 In our courses we stress mathematical thinking and communication skills.
-And in courses where it makes sense to incorporate technological tools, our students learn to solve mathematical problems using computer algebra systems, statistical packages, and computer programming languages.
+And in courses where it makes sense to incorporate technological tools, our students learn to solve mathematical problems using computer algebra systems, statistical packages and computer programming languages.

 MATH 111 is an introductory course in calculus.
 Students who have completed a substantial course in calculus might qualify for one of the successor courses, MATH 112 or 213.
 MATH 106 is an introduction to statistics, which focuses on quantitative reasoning skills and the analysis of data.
 SCMP 118 introduces students to computer programming.